Articles in Refereed Journals

 Abstract: We study the relationship between overconfidence and the political and financial behavior of a nationally representative sample.
 To do so, we introduce a new method of directly eliciting overconfidence of individuals that is simple to understand, quick to implement, and that captures respondents’ excess confidence in their own judgment.
 Our results show that, in line with theoretical predictions, an excessive degree of confidence in one’s judgment is correlated with lower portfolio diversification, larger stock-price forecasting errors, and more extreme political views.
 Additionally, we find that overconfidence is correlated with voting absenteeism.
 These results show that overconfidence is a bias that permeates several aspects of peoples’ lives.

-Non-standard Errors (joint with half of the profession)
+Non-standard Errors (joint with half of the profession; forthcoming in The Journal of Finance)

 Abstract: In statistics, samples are drawn from a population in a data-generating process (DGP).
-Standard errors measure the uncertainty in sample estimates of population parameters.
+Standard errors measure the uncertainty in estimates of population parameters.
 In science, evidence is generated to test hypotheses in an evidence-generating process (EGP).
-We claim that EGP variation across researchers adds uncertainty: non-standard errors.
-To study them, we let 164 teams test six hypotheses on the same sample.
-We find that non-standard errors are sizeable, on par with standard errors.
-Their size (i) co-varies only weakly with team merits, reproducibility, or peer rating, (ii) declines significantly after peer-feedback, and (iii) is underestimated by participants.
+We claim that EGP variation across researchers adds uncertainty: Non-standard errors (NSEs).
+We study NSEs by letting 164 teams test the same hypotheses on the same data.
+NSEs turn out to be sizable, but smaller for better reproducible or higher rated research.
+Adding peer-review stages reduces NSEs.
+We further find that this type of uncertainty is underestimated by participants.

 Work in Progress

-Rational Inattention and Overconfidence in Belief Formation (joint with Ciril Bosch-Rosa and Muhammed Bulutay)
+Irrational Inattention (joint with Ciril Bosch-Rosa and Muhammed Bulutay)

 Other Publications